billfoxco/seeing-md/README.md

 The ideas behind `SEEING.md` are explored more fully in *The Perception Miracle*.
 The Perception Space provides an ongoing practice through images, stillness, inquiry, and conversation.

+## License
+© 2026 Bill Fox.
+The SEEING.md specification is licensed under Creative Commons Attribution 4.0 International (CC BY 4.0).
+When sharing or adapting it, credit Bill Fox, link to seeing.md and the license, and indicate any changes.

 The file is open.
 The practice is relational.

 ## License